 In field vegetable cropping systems, soil structure could be better protected, and SOC maintained or increased, by the so called “permanent raised bed" technique, i.e. the combination of reduced tillage and permanent soil cover achieved through mulching (plastic films or organic material) (Sayre and Moreno, 1997) (Figure 6).
 In this technique, the soil is tilled only once at the beginning of cultivation to establish high macro-porosity and then is covered by plastic or biodegradable films, or even organic material as cereal straw, wood chips, etc. This mulching material will stay on top of the soil until the end of its lifecycle, which is normally about one year for the plastic mulch, or a single season for the biodegradable film and the organic materials.
 Organic fertilizers are usually incorporated into the soil at the time of the initial tillage.
 Each crop is manually transplanted into the mulch and the raised bed is never trampled by field workers/machines, in order to protect soil structure.
 Once the first crop has been harvested manually, also its residues are removed from the fields and used for composting.
 Then, the second crop can be transplanted in the same positions or in new ones, without any replacement of the mulch.
-As long as the mulch material is sufficiently covering the soil, it could be kept on place and the next crop transplanted.
+If the mulch material is sufficiently covering the soil, it could be kept on place and the next crop transplanted.

 Figure 6 – Permanent seedbed implemented in Veneto, North-East of Italy.
 Source: Daniele Antichi

 A group of farmers practicing this technique in Veneto (NE Italy) reports that with this management they could improve their soils in terms of organic C content and biological and physical fertility (Luca Conte, personal communication).
 As a proof of that, the spade test, usually performed to evaluate visually soil fertility, always gave excellent results (Figure 7).
-Soil structure was dramatically improved, soil depth reached at least 30 cm, earthworms were abundant and organic material well decomposed.
+Soil structure was dramatically improved, soil depth reached at least 30 cm, earthworms were abundant and organic materials were well decomposed.
 This promising technique can be applied not only in small farms but also in larger ones and practiced with business as usual machinery (e.g. standard transplanting machines) and the use of organic material instead of films.
 For large vegetable farms willing to use films instead of organic mulch material, the use of PA technologies for detection of transplant patterns can make it possible to perform the transplant of vegetables into permanent raised beds also mechanically, with huge advantages in terms of costs saving.

 Figure 7 – Soil structure improved after one year of implementation of permanent seedbed on plastic film in Veneto, North-East of Italy.
 Source: Daniele Antichi

-Although the use of organic mulch material (e.g. biodegradable films, wood chips, straw…) should be preferred to plastic mulch to reduce the environmental impact of non-renewable materials, it is not clear yet whether this could be more profitable for farmers from an economic point of view, due to the short lifetime of organic materials.
+Although the use of organic mulch materials (e.g. biodegradable films, wood chips, straw, etc.) should be preferred to plastic mulch to reduce the environmental impact of non-renewable materials, it is not clear yet whether this could be more profitable for farmers from an economic point of view, due to the short lifetime of organic materials.
 This aspect needs further investigation both at scientific and demonstration levels.